andreaferretti/paths-js/README.md

 Is it for me?
 -------------

 It depends.
 If what you need are some ready-made widgets and charts, probably not.
-In this case, libraries such as jquery.flot of vivagraph may be a better fit.
+In this case, libraries such as [Flotcharts] [9] or [Dimple] [10] may be a better fit.
 On the other hand, if you want to create your own charts, possibly with custom styling, interactions or animations, it may be a better idea to use a data-binding library and generate the SVG elements yourself.
 In this case, you will probably need to write some SVG paths, and Paths.js is designed to do exactly this.
 Another situation where you may want to deal directly with SVG elements is the case where you need to generate the graphics server side with Node.js.
 In this case you can couple Paths.js with any templating library of your choice, since Paths.js does not make use of any browser API (or any API outside the core ES5, actually).

 Installation and usage
 ----------------------

-Paths.js is distributed with [bower] [9], so you can install it like
+Paths.js is distributed with [bower] [11], so you can install it like

     bower install paths-js

 It is distributed as an AMD module.
-If you use [RequireJS] [10], you can use a configuration such as
+If you use [RequireJS] [12], you can use a configuration such as

     require.config({
       'paths': 'components/paths-js/dist/amd'